Amazon Web Services (AWS)

 Storage Speed

-Each cluster service group has a default input/output operations per second (IOPS) rate of 3000.
-The storage speed is configurable based on the volume type used:
+Each service group has an input/output operations per second (IOPS) rate.
+This storage speed is configurable based on the volume type used:

 See Also